exciteabletom/digitalnook.net/README.md

 # digitalnook.net
-A very simple website for teaching myself webdev.
+A simple website for teaching myself webdev.